Basic Representations of Genus Zero Nonabelian Hodge Spaces: Symplectic action on fission data of irregular connections on

-In brief, the leaves of the tree are in bijection with the active circles of $\Theta$, and the tree contains the information about the level data as well as the fission exponents.
-In particular the datum of the fission tree $\mathcal T(\Theta)$ is equivalent to the datum of $\mathcal F(\Theta)$.
+In brief, the leaves of the tree correspond to the Stokes circles of $\Theta$, and the tree contains the information about the level data as well as the fission exponents.
+In particular, the datum of the fission tree $\mathcal T(\Theta)$ is equivalent to the datum of $\mathcal F(\Theta)$.